-- melting mountains of glaciers into the seas, dams, etc; - Increasing chances for floods, strong storms (e.g. hurricane Katrina in 2005), altered rainfall patterns; - Reduction of access to portable water, threat to food security and health effects to poverty stricken communities; - Emission of gases causing global warming could be scaled down by utilizing every space for plants.
+- Greater Letaba Municipality farmers are affected in the form of production - Increasing chances for floods, strong storms (e.g. hurricane Katrina in 2005), altered rainfall patterns; - Reduction of access to portable water, threat to food security and health effects to poverty stricken communities; - Emission of gases causing global warming could be scaled down by utilizing every space for plants.